 Since joining Medtronic, Omar has focused the company on three core strategies of Therapy Innovation, Economic Value and Globalization.
 These three strategies form the basis for Medtronic’s efforts to partner with its customers to drive high quality patient outcomes, expand patient access to healthcare, and lower costs in health care systems around the world.
 In 2014, Omar engineered the acquisition of Covidien, a $10 billion global manufacturer of surgical products and supplies.
 The acquisition of Covidien was the largest medical technology acquisition in the history of the industry.

 Omar joined Medtronic from General Electric Company, where he spent 16 years, most recently as President and CEO of GE Healthcare Systems, a $12 billion division of GE Healthcare, with a broad portfolio of diagnostic, imaging, patient monitoring and life support systems.
 Omar also served as an Officer and a Senior Vice President of GE.
 Earlier in his career, Omar amassed 13 years of technology development and business management experience, holding leadership positions at Diasonics/Vingmed, and various product development and engineering positions at Philips Ultrasound.

-He grew up in Bangladesh, and earned a Bachelor of Science Degree and Ph.D. in Electrical Engineering from the University of London, King's College.
+He grew up in Bangladesh, and earned a Bachelor of Science degree and Ph.D. in Electrical Engineering from the University of London, King's College.